xitiomet/irc-gpt-bot/README.md

     "logPath": "./irc-gpt-bot-logs/" // Log path
 }
 ```
+NOTE: The bot will only join the channels in "channels" if you add a keyed channel it will need to appear in both "channels" and "channelKeys"

 You may also start the bot using only command line arguments (for scripting purposes)
 ```bash